Here’s a perfect gift for a 65th birthday: a paper shredder.

 - If your plan premium is attained-age rated, your price is determined by your age and it increases as you age.
 And again, your premium can also increase due to other factors.

 It’s up to you to ask your carrier.
 Definitely contact more than one when you’re considering plans and ask each one how it sets premiums.
 Or, you can contact your State Health Insurance Assistance Program.
-(The list of phone numbers is on pages 149.)
+(It includes a list of phone numbers.)

 The bottom line?
 Medigap offers plenty of options to make up for Original Medicare’s shortcomings.
 But you’ll need to do your homework.
 Choosing a Medigap Policy is a great place to start.